RedAngel121/NytePack/README.md

 - Mana and Artiface
   - Check into symbols and spells and see what can be used to make OP spells
   - Increase distance slightly between cache/structure world gen
-  - Disable and Migrate New Vinteum Ore into Geolosys using the Iron Ore config
+  - Disable and Migrate New Vinteum Ore into Geolosys using the Diamond Ore config
-  - https://github.com/Mithion/Mana-And-Artifice/issues/644 Ore Cannot be Disabled until updated
+  - https://github.com/Mithion/Mana-And-Artifice/issues/644 Ore Cannot be Disabled until update to 1.20.1

 # Lastly,
 - Change Client keybind config and upload to the Nytepack_Installer.Zip